floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_unacknowledge_and_get.md

 DELETE /_signals/watch/{tenant}/{watch_id}/_ack_and_get/{action_id}
 ```

 These endpoints can be used to withdraw acknowledgements done by the [Acknowledge Watch API](rest_api_watch_acknowledge.md) or [Acknowledge And Get Watch](rest_api_watch_acknowledge_and_get.md).
-The un-acknowledged actions will be afterwards in normal state and start executing again.
-The
+The un-acknowledged actions will afterwards be in normal state and start executing again.

 The request's response contains in its body the list of all un-acknowledged action ids.
 Therefore, the REST operation can be treated as an extended version of the request [Un-Acknowledge Watch](rest_api_watch_unacknowledge.md).